kubernetes/enhancements/keps/sig-scheduling/5729-resourceclaim-support-for-workloads/README.md

 A good summary is probably at least a paragraph in length.
 -->

-This enhancement describes additions to the [Workload API][kep-4671] that reference ResourceClaimTemplates which replicate into one ResourceClaim per instance of a PodGroup.
+This enhancement describes additions to the [Workload API][kep-4671] and [PodGroup API][kep-5832] that reference ResourceClaimTemplates which replicate into one ResourceClaim per PodGroup.
 Pods can then reference these generated ResourceClaims to share resources with other Pods in the same PodGroup.

 ## Motivation